2Pz/ER_Save_File_Fixer/README.md

 ## Safety

-Automatic backups are created before any changes.
-Use the "Restore Backup" button if something goes wrong.
+All changes are made to a copy of your save file.
+The original is backed up with a timestamp.
+You can restore any backup using the "Restore Backup" button.

 ## Credits